philwild/infosecdocs/docs/README.md

 Endpoint
 Web (new requirement starting from InfoSec v1.5)

-WHERE TO INSTALL THE APP

-The app can be installed on a standalone Splunk server, a Search Head or a Search Head Cluster.
-In a distributed environment do not install the app on Indexers; the app should only be installed on Search Head(s).

-### Supporting apps and add-ons

-Required add-ons and apps:
-- Splunk Common Information Model (CIM)

-- Punchcard visualization

-- Force Directed visualization

-- Lookup File Editor

 ### required Data Sources

 - Firewall, IDS/IPS data (e.g. Cisco, Palo Alto Networks, Check Point, Fortinet, Juniper)